microsoft/vscode-wiki/Accessibility-Guidelines.md

 ### Bug fixes

 Important accessibility issues are labeled with the `accessibility-sla` tag.
 Please prioritize the fix or reply in the issue within ~ 30 days.
 Also feel free to reach out to Megan Rogge or Isidor Nikolic for help.

+### Screen readers
+The most common screen readers used per platform are:
+Windows - NVDA, JAWS, Narrator (in descending order of support) MacOS - VoiceOver
+Linux - Orca (often is tricky)